Michaelgwei86/kubernetes/Kubernetes/README.md

  ## Authorization
  + After being authenticated into a k8s cluster, all API requests made by an authenticated user in the cluster must be authorized by the API server against all objects and processes
  + Permissions in the cluster to make API calls are denied by default
- + The API request attributes being authorized are either the user, group, resource, verb, namespace path etc
+ + The API request attributes being authorized are either the user, group, resource, verb, namespace path, etc
+ +
 ### Authorization Modes
 ### Node
 + Grant special permissions to the kubelet based on the pods they are scheduled to run